sphilazar/dsi-notes/notes.md

 The best model to pick really depends on our circumstances.
 We can use *Cost-Benefit Matrices* and *Profit Curves* to be more rigorous about this choice.

-You can review the notes from our first day of classification [here](https://github.com/zipfian/logistic-regression/blob/master/lecture.md).
+You can review our first day of classification [here](https://github.com/zipfian/logistic-regression/blob/master/pair.md).

 ## Cost Benefit Matrix